World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Introduction

 To address these challenges, we propose \ours (\Cref{fig:teaser}), a latent space world model that learns from human data to predict future latent states based on past states and dexterous hand actions.
-Inspired by recent work~\cite{hop, maple} that leverages human training data, we pre-train \ours on EgoDex~\cite{egodex}, a large-scale egocentric human interaction dataset, and further incorporate DROID~\cite{droid} sequences, consisting of non-dexterous robot manipulation, to reduce the embodiment gap. \ours's actions are represented as differences in 3D hand keypoints and camera poses, capturing detailed hand configurations and enabling the model to learn how hand posture changes affect the environment.
+Inspired by recent work~\cite{hop, maple} that leverages human training data, we pre-train \ours on EgoDex~\cite{egodex}, a large-scale egocentric human interaction dataset, and further incorporate DROID~\cite{droid} sequences, consisting of non-dexterous robot manipulation, to learn cross-embodiment dynamics. \ours's actions are represented as differences in 3D hand keypoints and camera poses, capturing detailed hand configurations and enabling the model to learn how hand posture changes affect the environment.

 We find that accurately simulating hand locations using the next latent state prediction objective alone is difficult.
-Therefore, we train \ours to jointly optimize both the future environment state and the hand configuration, providing a richer learning signal for dexterity.
-With this auxiliary hand consistency loss, \ours outperforms existing world models~\cite{bar2025navigation,peva,agarwal2025cosmos} in open-loop trajectory simulation.
+Therefore, we train \ours to jointly optimize the future environment state and the hand configuration, providing a richer learning signal for dexterity. \ours outperforms prior world models~\cite{bar2025navigation,peva,agarwal2025cosmos} in open-loop trajectory simulation, better captures fine-grained hand dynamics, and demonstrates reliable controllability under arbitrary action sequences.

-Furthermore, \ours enables strong zero-shot transfer to dexterous robot manipulation tasks by optimizing actions at test time within an MPC framework.
-When deployed on a real-world Franka Panda robot with Allegro grippers, \ours achieves an 83\% success rate in object grasping.
-To bridge the gap between training data and robot embodiment, we fine-tuned the model on about four hours of exploratory, non-task-specific dexterous data from the RoboCasa simulation suite~\cite{robocasa}.
-Unlike existing behavior cloning methods~\cite{hop,maple,diff_policy} that predict actions from observation, \ours is used as a state transition model in an MPC optimization framework for planning waypoint trajectories, which are executed via low-level controllers, offering greater robustness than approaches that directly predict actions or waypoints.
+Furthermore, \ours enables strong zero-shot transfer to robot manipulation tasks of grasping, placing, and reaching by optimizing actions at test time within a Model Predictive Control (MPC) framework.
+Notably, when deployed on a real-world Franka Panda robot with the Allegro grippers, \ours achieves an 83\% success rate in object grasping.
+To bridge the gap between training data and robot embodiment, we fine-tune the model on about four hours of exploratory, non-task-specific dexterous data from the RoboCasa simulation suite~\cite{robocasa}.
+Unlike existing behavior cloning methods~\cite{hop,maple,diff_policy} that predict actions or waypoints from observation, \ours is used as a state-transition model within an MPC optimization framework for planning waypoint trajectories, which are executed via low-level controllers, thus offering greater robustness.

-Our main contribution is showing that world models trained on human data scale well and transfer effectively to zero-shot dexterous robotic manipulation, both in simulation and in the real world.
-To make this possible, we introduce \ours, a new world model trained with a hand consistency loss that encourages fine-grained dexterity.